Skip to Main Content

 Credible takeaways

-• Private student loan payments can vary greatly depending on your loan amount, interest rate, and repayment plan.
+• Average private student loan payments depend on your loan amount, interest rate, and repayment term, making costs highly individual.

-• You may be able to lower your monthly payment by changing your repayment plan or refinancing.
+• You may be able to lower your monthly student loan payment by changing your repayment plan or refinancing.

 Average federal student loan payment